 The District Budget Committee (DBC) meets on a monthly basis throughout the academic year.
-The committee consists of 21 members with the Vice Chancellor of Administrative Services (as the Chair), six classified staff, six faculty, two MSC members, four Business Officers (one from each location), and two students (one from each campus).
+The committee consists of 24 members with the Vice Chancellor of Administrative Services (as the Chair), four classified professionals from CSEA and four classified professional from the Classified Senates, seven faculty, two MSC members, four Business Officers (one from each college and district office), and two students (one from each campus).
 The DBC reviews the above activity and all major financial information, including available resources, district-wide financial requirements, and the Chancellor's Cabinet budget recommendations for the upcoming fiscal year.
 Throughout the year, the DBC receives new information as it becomes available and comprehensively reviews budget details as represented in each quarterly budget report.
 Each quarterly report includes all resources and spending commitments for all funds, with the exception of long-term debt and memo funds of the District.
-This committee serves as the major source of evaluation of updated budget assumptions and recommendations for the upcoming fiscal year to the Chancellor's Cabinet (IIID.1.10).
+This committee serves as the major source of evaluation of updated budget assumptions and recommendations for the upcoming fiscal year to the Chancellor and the Chancellor's Cabinet (IIID.1.10).